Cross country ski trail grants-in-aid (GIA)

 Level of assistance

 This program was created by the State Legislature in 1973.
-Currently, the demand for this program greatly exceeds its funding level.
+There are currently about 700 miles of ski GIA trails participating in the program.
+Demand greatly exceeds funding availability.

 - Ski maintenance and grooming request for reimbursement